 Weather Protection Systems

-• Pergolas or partial covers for sun and light rain protection
+- Pergolas or partial covers for sun and light rain protection

-• Motorized awnings for flexible coverage
+- Motorized awnings for flexible coverage during unpredictable spring weather

 Hidden Storage Solutions

+Clutter destroys ambiance.
+The most impressive built-in fire pit installations include concealed storage for cushions, fire tools, firewood, and protective covers built directly into the structure.
 Look for hinged bench tops, hidden wall compartments, or dedicated cabinets built into non-seating sections.

 Strategic Lighting Design

-• Subtle step lights for safety
+- Subtle step lights for safe navigation in low light

 Smart Technology Integration